Portfolio

 EnviroCopter

-EnviroCopter is an autonomous tricopter created almost entirely from scratch, with parts fabricated at the Berkeley’s CITRIS Invention Lab.
+EnviroCopter is an autonomous tricopter created almost entirely from scratch, with parts fabricated at Berkeley’s CITRIS Invention Lab.
 These were built primarily using 3D printing and laser cutting, and developed in collaboration with Chris Myers.

 Conversational Agents (Public-Facing)